plone/volto/docs/source/configuration/volto-slate/index.md

   final rendered output is very clean.
 Note: The Slate editor value is a JSON object, similar to the Draftjs based implementation.

-Refer to Volto-slate [Readme](https://github.com/eea/volto-slate/blob/master/README.md#features) for more information about its out of the box features.

 # Concepts

 ```{toctree}